fortune

 #### Ancient Greece

-##### Numerology
+##### numerology

 [[Modern numerology (in the West) descends from the idea that Pythagoras had ‘perfected a system of divination by numbers, based upon the secret traditions which had descended from Orpheus.’]][^6]